JasonKStevens/Qube/README.md

 So being more familiar with Rx I wanted to compare its capabilities to [EventStore's query API](https://eventstore.org/docs/projections/user-defined-projections/index.html).
 But then I realised that it would be straight-forward to implement an IQbservable provider since there's no transpiling required.
 So here we are.

 This is an exploratory project for me to do a deep-dive into streaming databases.
 My goals are to learn more about them, Rx and what the real-world limitations are.

+## Status
+The project is currently moving from a proof-of-concept to a more maintainable code-base, so there's some design going in and unit tests are taking precedence.

+At the moment the focus is on the in-memory provider to flesh out the design.
+From there the gRPC provider to flesh out server support, and from there an EventStore provider.

+CI will come.

 ## Direction
 The following features are intended, which will bring this project towards the capabilities of EventStore's current query API.